iyedexe/rtex/README.md

 Still missing core components.

 # Next steps.
-[STRATEGY] get market data snapshot on startup
-Symbol filter parse and refactor factory.
+[SYMBOL] Symbol filter parse and refactor factory.
+[STRATEGY] round sizes and prices using filters.
+[STRATEGY] Signal add prices and sizes.
+[BNBBROKER] Refactor requests hirerachy.
+[BNBBROKER] Implement ED25519 and RSA auth on message sign for BNB Broker.
 Generic Istrategy onmarket data handler.
 Generic Recorder for MDframes.
 Config file base recorder monitor port and configuration.
-Implement ED25519 and RSA auth on message sign for BNB Broker.
 Add into recorder configuration, recording of related symbols to certain coins.
 Find a method to bypass binance streams limitations.
 Archive recoding files bz2 and send to a datalake to be queried from a webinterface.
 Add unit tests.

 # Done.
-[BROKER] HMAC message sign for user data and trading [STRATEGY] Get account balances and store in circular arb strategy.
+[STRATEGY] get market data snapshot on startup [BROKER] HMAC message sign for user data and trading [STRATEGY] Get account balances and store in circular arb strategy.
 Refactor scheduler for less functions.